hlud6646/blog/content/posts/sql_project/index.md

 help to normalize by population for the county first.
 If we do this we see that while Harris county has the most accidents in absolute terms, that is because it is by far the most populous county.
-Travis county is ~1/6 the siz and yet it still has 5 times more accidents than Harris on a per capita basis:
+Travis county is ~1/6 the size and yet it still has 5 times more accidents than Harris on a per capita basis:

 |    | geometry   | county   |   accidents | population   |   Ap100k |